Software Testing Best Practices

 Inspections are held to expand the initial standard and identify if defects found earlier are still reproducible.

-The main task of the software testing team members is to look for software bugs.
+The main task of the team members in testing for software is to look for software bugs.
 They are responsible for planning tests, writing test cases, executing tests, etc. Much of the test documentation is held in software Test Management Software.
 In addition, if they find any bugs within the code, they are in charge of documenting and reporting them to the developers.
 As you can see, the duties of each QA role are vast.

 What are the primary Quality Assurance (QA) roles?

-Let us look at the primary quality assurance roles that contribute to the success of software testing.
+Let us look at the primary QA roles that contribute to the success of software testing.

 What skills should a software tester have in general?